jsenv/file-size-impact/readme.md

 # Manifest file

-File size impact is comparing the files generated before merging and after merging the pull request.
-If the generated files have dynamic names the files after merge will always be considered as new files.
 Manifest file allows to compare file with dynamic names.
 The content of a manifest file looks like this:

 ```json
 {